tecunningham/tecunningham.github.io/_posts/2017-02-25-weber-fechner-law.md

 # In Decision-Making

 In the 19th century a number of economists made a connection between the Weber-Fechner law and the diminishing marginal utility of consumption.
-However Max Weber, the sociologist, wrote an essay in 1908 to explain that they are fundamentally distinct phenomena ("Marginal Utility Theory and  the Fundamental Law of Psychophysics").
+However Max Weber -- a different Weber -- Weber the sociologist, wrote an essay in 1908 to explain that they are fundamentally distinct phenomena ("Marginal Utility Theory and  the Fundamental Law of Psychophysics").
 Stigler later wrote about Max Weber's essay and agreed that there is little meaningful connection.

-More recently the Weber-Fechner law has been cited by a number of economists to explain diminishing sensitivity in other domains (not just in absolute consumption): Thaler (1980), Tversky & Kahneman (1992), Thaler (1999), Gonzalez & Wu (1999) all argue that the curvature of a gain/loss function, and of probability-weighting function, are connected with the Weber-Fechner law in perception.
+More recently the Weber-Fechner law has been cited by a number of economists to explain diminishing sensitivity in other domains (not just in absolute consumption): Thaler (1980), Tversky & Kahneman (1992), Thaler (1999), Gonzalez & Wu (1999) all argue that the curvature of a gain/loss function, and of probability-weighting function, are somehow connected with the Weber-Fechner law in perception.

-However, I show below that the Weber behaviour (that the proportional JND is invariant to scale) does not imply a concave bias, and it is compatible with a variety of plausible models of subjective representations of intensity.
+However, I show below that the Weber behaviour (the proportional JND being invariant to scale) does not imply either (A) a concave internal representation of magnitude; or (B) a concave bias in judgment of magnitudes.

+(It's also worth noting that a *literal* application of Weber's law to decision-making would be the following: that subjects are equally likely to choose \\$7 over \\$8, as they are to choose \\$70 over \\$80.
+I'm not sure if this has ever been tested, it doesn't seem like an especially interesting fact for economic decision-making.)

 # Weber's Law & Linear vs Concave Representations of Value

-First I show that Weber's law does *not* imply that we must have, in some sense, a concave representation of value.
-I show that the law can be derived from two different setups: one in which we have a linear representation, and multiplicative noise; one with a concave representation and additive noise.
+First I show that Weber's law does not imply that we must have, in some sense, a concave representation of value.
+I show that the law can be derived from two different setups: one in which we have a linear representation and multiplicative noise; one with a concave representation and additive noise.

 Suppose that we can observe subjects' judgments about which of two values ($v_{1}$ and $v_{2}$) is greater.
 Then we can define a just noticeable difference, $JND(v,p)$, as the difference in values, such that subjects correctly discriminate $v$ and $v+JND(v,p)$ in a proportion $p$ of trials.